bearcbass/bearcbass.github.io/content/about/index.md

 ![With Friends](wfriends.png)

-I am a fourth-year Applied Mathematics student at Univerity of California, Santa Cruz.
+I am a recently graduated Masters of Science in Applied Mathematics and Scientific Computation student from Univerity of California, Santa Cruz.
 Currently, I am interested in the world of Artificial Intelligence and Software Development.
 More specifically, I am intrigued by how we can automate processes in our everyday life which can then give us more time to do the things we love.